Skip to main content

 Image from Peter Tijhuis

-The Koninklijk (Royal) Concertgebouw is a world-renowned concert venue that consistently ranks among the top in the world for its superb acoustics.
-It is the stomping ground of the Royal Concertgebouw Orchestra and is known for being the centre for classical music in the Netherlands.
+The Royal Concertgebouw is a world-renowned concert venue that consistently ranks among the top in the world for its superb acoustics.
+It is the stomping ground of the Royal Concertgebouw Orchestra, the epicentre for classical music in the Netherlands.
 It boasts a grand Main Hall suited for a full orchestra, a Small Hall for chamber quartets and a Choir Hall for intimate recitals.
-The programming will suit the tastes of both discerning listeners and newcomers, and there are often free lunchtime recitals on Wednesday afternoons.
+With an exciting and diverse program that caters to discerning listeners and newcomers and free weekly lunchtime recitals on Wednesdays, there is truly something from everyone at the Royal Concertgebouw.

 Van Gogh Almond Blossom